ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ### 2.4.1 Contract

 This section details the prerequisites required to be fulfilled by a legal contract, also referred to as a Commercial Agreement in this document, between the parties, and defines the general terms and conditions in the legal contract governing commercial transactions between these parties.
-These prerequisites are to be understood only within the context of this document, and are meant to be general in nature and not specific to particular legal and regulatory frameworks.
+These prerequisites are to be understood only within the context of this document and are meant to be general and not specific to particular legal and regulatory frameworks.

 A contract will typically govern all commercial transactions between its parties and includes, but is not limited to, sections defining the Governing Law, the Legal Jurisdiction, Indemnity, Liability, Force Majeure, Charges and Taxes, Term, Obligations, definitions of commercially relevant elements such as locations, equipment, and products, as well as any other terms and conditions that apply to the entire scope of commercial and legal relations between the parties.
 Other legal documents, such as an order, typically reference the contract for its general terms and conditions and might contain more specific terms and conditions, such as rates and discounts and other commercial information, relevant for the specific context of the legal document.
-These specific terms and conditions can expand or override the original contract, and are intentionally not specified in the original contract.
+These specific terms and conditions can expand or override the original contract and are intentionally not specified in the original contract.
 The contract is the legal document from which specific commercial documents, such as a Quote or an Order, are derived.

 **[R3]**	There MUST be a legally binding contract, however simple and temporary, before a commercial transaction — such as an order — between parties takes place.

-For example, the contract and the order can be combined into a single document for the purposes of a single transaction.
+For example, the contract and the order can be combined into a single document for a single transaction.
 However, there must be a legal framework in place to provide context for monies that are exchanged and settled.
 The functional part of the contract forms the basis of a Baseline Protocol Implementation (BPI) defined in section 2.6.
 The requirements below are to be understood solely within the context of this document.
 They are not meant to be generalized beyond this context.

 **[D1]**   The contract SHOULD be in an electronic form.